jawn/budget/README.md

 - [X] update Help
 - [X] show the file path of the transaction file that was just displayed by detail
 - [X] import all the csv files in a directory, to account names defined by the alphabetical part of the file name
+- [ ] add sorting criteria for summary

 ## how to run the tests